quasarframework/quasar-framework.org/source/components/other-helper-classes.md

--title: Other CSS Helper Classes
+title: Other CSS Helper Classes
 ---
 There are a lot of CSS classes that you can use while writing your Vue templates.
 Very handy to ease the complexity of your VueModels and templates.